Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #handshake-type title="Handshake Type"}

 SRT Socket ID (32 bits):
-: The value of this field has the source SRT socket id from which the handshake packet is issued.
+: The field holds the source SRT socket ID from which the handshake packet is issued.

 SYN Cookie (32 bits):
 : Randomized value for processing handshake.
 The value of this field is specified by handshake message type.
-See in {{handshake-messages}}.
+See {{handshake-messages}}.

 Peer IP Address (128 bits):
 : The sender's IPv4 or IPv6 IP address.
 The value consists of four 32-bit fields.

 Extension Type (16 bits):
-: The value of this field is used for processing integrated handshake.
+: The value of this field is used to process integrated handshake.
-  There are two basic extension; Handshake Extension Message ({{handshake-extension-msg}}) and Key Material Exchange ({{key-material-exchange}}).
+  There are two basic extensions: Handshake Extension Message ({{handshake-extension-msg}}) and Key Material Exchange ({{key-material-exchange}}).
-  Each extension can have a pair of request and response type.
+  Each extension can have a pair of request and response types.

 Extension Length (16 bits):
 : The length of Extension Contents.